sfunk02/Engineering_4_Notebook/README.md

 ### Assignment Description

 For part 2 of Crash Avoidance, I had to use the accelerometer to determine if the board was tilted at 90 degrees by sensing acceleration due to gravity.
 When the board tilts 90 degrees, an LED must turn on.
+Also, I had to connect the Pico to a portable battery.

 ### Evidence